luminous1Code/winget-cli/README.md

-# Welcome to the Windows Package Manager Client (aka winget.exe) repository
+# Welcome to the Windows Package Manager Client (aka winget.exe) repository...

 This repository contains the source code for the Windows Package Manager Client (aka winget.exe).